dustinpfister/prototype_workshops/README.md

 * /theme folder at root that contains the site wide theme that will be used by all workshops.
 * workshops will fall back to there local themes if a template is missing.

-x.x.x - Conf.yaml

-* conf.yaml file for /workshops path for setting values like workshop priority (which should build first)
-* conf.yaml file for / path to set site wide values.

 ### workshop ideas